iamdtang/node-testing/article2.md

 });
 ```

 Our test fails.
-The implementation for this test to pass is:
+The implementation for this test to pass becomes:

 ```js
 // src/part2/tax.js